-From spiritualskywalker: “There’s a backstory here that the mother never shared and the aunts don’t want to talk about.
+From spiritualskywalker: “There’s a backstory here that the mother never shared, and the aunts don’t want to talk about.
 There’s a darn good reason why the mother didn’t leave even a token amount to those two.
 We’ll never know what it was, but her intentions were clear.
 NTA.”

 From garrettf04: “I’m sorry for your loss, and you are NTA.
 Your mother made her wishes exceptionally clear by writing a will in which she did not leave the apartment nor cash for your aunts.
 I mean, that’s what a freaking will is for!
-There is absolutely zero ambiguity about what your mom wanted because she literally spelled it out for everyone!
+There is absolutely zero ambiguity about what your mom wanted, because she literally spelled it out for everyone!
 So your aunts claiming to know otherwise are just being selfish, manipulative, and predatory.
 As much as I hate to say this, honestly it sounds like your brother is correct and you should disconnect from these aunts.”

-From IRoastRudePeople: “NTA, you aunt wants you to RENT a place?
+From IRoastRudePeople: “NTA, your aunt wants you to RENT a place?
 And give HER your apartment?
 The one you’ve been living in for years?
 The same one your mother wanted YOU to keep?
 The audacity….
 I wish you good luck with such relatives.
 I’m really sorry for your loss…”Whizzco